takumi0706/google-calendar-mcp/README.md

 ### Common Errors

 - **JSON Parsing Errors**: If you see errors like `Unexpected non-whitespace character after JSON at position 4 (line 1 column 5)`, it's typically due to malformed JSON-RPC messages.
-While attempts were made to fix these issues in v0.6.x, critical bugs still remain.
-Please use v0.5.1 which is currently the most stable version.
+This issue has been fixed in version 0.6.7 and later.
+If you're still experiencing these errors, please update to the latest version.
 - **Authentication Errors**: Verify your Google OAuth credentials
 - **Connection Errors**: Make sure only one instance of the server is running
 - **Disconnection Issues**: Ensure your server is properly handling MCP messages without custom TCP sockets

 ## Version History

+### Version 0.6.7 Changes
+- Fixed critical JSON parsing bug that caused errors when using the MCP Inspector
+- Improved logging to prevent interference with JSON-RPC messages
+- Enhanced message handling in both STDIO and HTTP transports
+- Improved error handling for malformed JSON messages
+- Added automated npm install process when updating the version using npm version command
+- Updated documentation to reflect the JSON parsing bug fix and automated npm install process

 ### Version 0.6.6 Changes
 - Added dedicated JSON-RPC message parsing utility in utils/json-parser.ts